Van Ferro

-Van Ferro (born 15 June 1987) is an American film, television, stage and voiceover actor.
+Van Ferro (born 1987) is a Filipino-American film, television, stage and voiceover actor.
 He is the first actor of Filipino descent to win BroadwayWorld acting awards in Chicago in 2021 for his work in Chicago theater for that calendar year, as well as the first actor in Chicago to win two acting BroadwayWorld awards in the same theater season in 2021.
-He is also the first actor in Chicago to win back-to-back BroadwayWorld Awards in 2022.
+He is also the first actor in Chicago to win back-to-back BroadwayWorld Awards in 2022 and made a three-peat in 2023, making him the actor of Filipino descent with the most BroadwayWorld Awards for acting outside of the Philippines.
 He has also appeared in television, most notably as a nurse in Chicago Med.

 Personal life

 Ferro was born in Baguio, Philippines and originally dreamt of a career as a diplomat working for the U.S. Embassy in Manila.
 When he was a sophomore in high school, after watching Gone with the Wind (film), he decided to pursue a career as an actor in the United States.
 Ferro worked his way to community theater companies in the Chicago area such as Oak Lawn Park District and Munroe Park Theater Guild (MPTG), as well as numerous student films.
 He starred as Prof Friedrich Bhaer in Little Women, Jesus Costazuela in The Odd Couple (Female Version) for MPTG.
 He also appeared in Daniel Cooper's Bigger and Better Things (2011), winner of the Best Short Film award at the Maryland International Film Festival, and Michael Dooley's Furnished (2011), to name a few film projects.
 He decided to go professional as an actor in 2018.

 Ferro was naturalized as a United States citizen in 2022.
+He reacquired his Filipino citizenship in 2023.